 PYTHONPATHget set appropriately?

-#2 Updated by Richard Neswold over 2 years ago
+#2 Updated by Richard Neswold almost 3 years ago

 I haven't done this (yet!) to the Python